farasatkhan/NYTimes-bot/README.md

 Introduction:
 --------------
-Read Top stories from The New York Times [@nytimesRobot](https://twitter.com/nytimesRobot) is based on this repository<br />
+Read Top stories from The New York Times<br />

 Installation:
 ------------------